OmarSenger/Reddit_Testautomation_Playwright/README.md

 # Playwright Test Suite

 This repository contains a suite of automated tests for a Reddit web application using Playwright.
-The tests cover various functionalities, including login, searching, subscribing, and creating posts.
+The tests cover various functionalities, including login, searching, subscribing, creating posts and saving into drafts.

 ## Prerequisites